ccrome/whoismakingnews/content/homepage/welcome.md

    {{% extlink text="Who's Making News for Sex Crimes Involving Children" href="https://www.tiktok.com/@newgirlny_fl" %}} and 2) because I believe that data is what really matters.
 And it's vital both that all the data be verifiable and that any researcher or fact checker have easy access.

 ####
 The Goal: fact checking narratives about sex crimes against children and those labeled as "groomers."
 The site contains a set of data and statistical analysis of that data, nothing more.
-The data, like the facts, don't care about anyone's feelings, or politics.  <BR>
+The data, like the facts, don't care about anyone's feelings, or politics.  <BR><BR>
-The Original Plan: originally I'd expected to run the study for one calendar year. <BR>
+The Original Plan: originally I'd expected to run the study for one calendar year. <BR><BR>
 The Revised Plan: I've decided to keep collecting data through the first week in which we have tabulated more than 10,000 cases, which should be a reasonable number on which to base some statistical and trend line observations. <BR><BR>
 The data collection started in mid-February 2023 and is limited to the United States only.
 The rules for inclusion in the database are simple: the cases we're examing consist of crimes involving actual sexual assaults on children.
 Therefore the data excludes arrests in "sting" or CSAM possession cases, except where the perpetrator is charged with creating the CSAM, and thus has had direct contact with a victim.<BR><BR>
 You can help make the data more complete by looking in our